NCI-CGR/TypeSeqHPV/README.md

    2. Common workflow language file (in archive)
    3. The Singularity image (in archive)
    4. Pair of fastq files (provided by user)
-   5. TypeSeqer run manifest (provided by user)
+   5. TypeSeqHPV run manifest (provided by user)
    6. Control definitions file (provided by user)

-As an alternative the user can genearate the singularity image by building from the Dockerfile.
-The user will still need to download the latest cwl and shell script from this reposititory.
+As an alternative the user can generate the singularity image by building from the Dockerfile.
+The user will still need to download the latest cwl and shell script from this repository.

 ### 3. Adjust the Shell Variables